HorusGoul/matter-attractors/README.md

 There are some attractors you can push to `body.plugin.attractors`:

+- `MatterAttractors.Attractors.fan` - creates an outward force from one or more faces of a body to push other bodies away
 - `MatterAttractors.Attractors.gravity` - uses Newton's gravitational laws to apply an attractive force on both bodies
 - `MatterAttractors.Attractors.magnet` - uses a magnet-like vector field around magnetic bodies to apply force on other magnetic bodies